-More specifically, the office runs a series of events annually for alumni (and often supporters and the public more broadly), including an alumni reunion, Arts and Minds cultural evening, academic lectures, alumni networking get-togethers, Carol Service alumni reception and more.
-It works with departments to identify and contact graduates, and reconnect them with the University though initiatives like the Alumni Mentoring Programme, guest lectures or advisory boards like the School of Business Industry Advisory Council.
+More specifically, the office runs a series of events annually for alumni (and often supporters and the public more broadly), including an alumni reunion, cultural events, international alumni event, academic lectures during Science Week and beyond, alumni networking get-togethers, Carol Service alumni reception and more.
+It works with departments to identify and contact graduates, and reconnect them with the University through initiatives like the Alumni Mentoring Programme, guest lectures or advisory boards like the School of Business Industry Advisory Council.
 The team also works with colleagues to craft case of support and fundraising strategies for priority projects, such as the MU School of Business and the Student Emergency Fund.
 It engages in directly fundraising and facilitates philanthropic activity by university staff in line with best practice.